HTMX and Alpine

 {% block modals %}

-{# you can either include this template or include an extension of this template to show HTMX errors to the user #}
+{# You can include this template or an extension of it to show HTMX errors to the user. #}

 {% include "hqwebapp/htmx/error_modal.html" %}